Magalie Lépine-Blondeau: Biography

 Magalie Lépine-Blondeau studied theater at Cégep de Saint-Laurent, then at The National Theater School of Canada.
 After she obtained her degree, she made many appearances on television, cinema, and theater.
 She dubs characters in hundreds of films and series.
 She also lends her voice to Tamara Hope.

 In theater, she regularly works with the director Serge Denoncourt.
 Under his direction, she has notably acted as Madame de Tourvel in Les Liaisons dangereuses and Roxane in Cyrano de Bergerac.
 She also participated in the creation of Christine, la reine-garçon, by Michel Marc Bouchard.

 Since September 2015, she has hosted the show Partir autrement on TV5.

 She achieved great success in 2016 in District 31 when she acted as the lieutenant detective, Nadine Legrand.
 However, her character died in a motorcycle accident in only the second season of the series.

-On October 7, 2015, the site Hollywood PQ announced that she is in a relationship with the comedian Louis-José Houde.
+On October 7, 2015, the site Hollywood PQ announced that she was in a relationship with the comedian Louis-José Houde.
 They separated in 2019.
 She remains very secretive about her relationships and does not appear in public with her partners.

+In 2018, she appeared in the Canadian TV series Letterkenny as recurring character Marie-Frédérique.
+She was a love interest to the main character Wayne for two seasons.

+In 2024 she received a Canadian Screen Award nomination for Best Lead Performance in a Comedy Film at the 12th Canadian Screen Awards, for her role in the film The Nature of Love (Simple comme Sylvain).